 Are the Khao Yai wineries worth visiting?

-The hornbills were still calling at 17:00 when we left through the north gate that Saturday in March.
-The matriarch had moved her herd back into the trees an hour earlier.
-Two pickups behind us were waiting to do the night safari, and a great hornbill flew across the road in front of the lead pickup with a fig in its bill.
+The hornbills are still calling at 17:00 when most visitors leave through the north gate.
+The matriarch has moved her herd back into the trees an hour earlier.
+Two pickups wait to do the night safari, and a great hornbill flies across the road with a fig in its bill.
 Khao Yai will not feel manicured the way other national parks do.
 The road is rough, the rangers are firm, and the wildlife is on its own schedule.
 That is exactly the point of going.